saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 # TCP Data Communication

-Once a connection is established, explicit handling of the data flow is taken into use.
-Three variables from the TCB are the most important for basic tracking of the state:
+Once a connection is established, explicit handling of the data flow starts.
+Three variables from the TCB are important for basic tracking of the state:

 * `SND.NXT` - The sender will track the next sequence number to use in `SND.NXT`.
 * `RCV.NXT` - The receiver records the next sequence number to expect in `RCV.NXT`.
 * `SND.UNA` - The sender will record the *oldest* unacknowledged sequence number in `SND.UNA`.

-Given a sufficient time period, when no data transmit occurs, all these three variables will be equal.
+Given a sufficient time period when TCP is managing the data communication and no transmit occurs, all these three variables will be equal.

 For example, when A decides to send a segment with data to B, the following happens: